You can use our fun multiplication worksheets to give your kids a head start with multiplication.

 Grading is easy, just make sure each copied line is the same as the first line.
 See 3b below to get them in one bundle and to see a printable reference chart of all 144 equations.

-These multiplication practice worksheets are printable in one download.
+These fun multiplication worksheets are printable in one download.
 They're the same as those above, but you can keep these all together in one file for future multiplication practice.

 Use a printable multiplication table for learning and for reference.